-North Texas home sales improved by roughly 6 percent in September, boosted by an extremely favorable year-over-year mortgage rate comparison which kept affordability levels manageable for area home shoppers.
+North Texas home sales improved by roughly 7 percent in September, boosted by an extremely favorable year-over-year mortgage rate comparison which kept affordability levels manageable for area home shoppers.
 Denton County saw a 7 percent improvement in September home closings, while the City of Denton saw home sales fall slightly compared to the same month in 2018.
-Pending home sales in the Dallas-Fort Worth area look to have improved by 6-7 percent in September, but not by the magical 12 percent as reported in the area’s largest paper.
+Pending home sales in the Dallas-Fort Worth area improved by 9 percent in September, but not by the magical 12 percent as reported in the area’s largest paper.
 Pending sales activity in Denton County was up double digits, rising 17 percent from the same time a year ago.

 Average home prices were up 3.7 percent in the Dallas-Fort Worth area.
 Prices rose 2.4 percent in Denton County, and 1.9 percent in the City of Denton.
 Dallas County saw a 5.3 percent jump in prices, while Tarrant County experienced a 4.1 percent jump in average prices last month.
 Prices for both resale homes and new construction rose in September.

 The Dallas Morning News’ real estate “editor” jumped the ship this week and trotted out a fictitious press release estimate of North Texas home sales which was botched the Real Estate Center at Texas A&M. The DFW area did not see a 9 percent jump in “preowned single-family home sales” nor did we get that much improvement in total single-family home sales.
 NTREIS updated stats as of October 10 2019 show 8594 single-family closings for September.
 That’s TOTAL, as in both resale and new construction sales, far less than the 8998 estimate regurgitated by Steve Brown.